Margaret Schoeninger

 Margaret J. Schoeninger is an American anthropologist.
-She is Professor Emerita of Anthropology at The University of California San Diego, and until recently she was a co-director for the Center for Academic Research and Training in Anthropology, or CARTA.
-Her research is primarily focused on the evolution of the human diet and what this information can tell us about other aspects of human evolution.
+She is Professor Emerita of Anthropology at The University of California, San Diego, and previously a co-director of the Center for Academic Research and Training in Anthropology, a joint research program of UC San Diego and the Salk Institute for Biological Studies dedicated to human evolution.
+Her research is primarily focused on dietary behavior in the genus Homo during the Paleolithic, and its contribution to morphological changes across human evolution.
+She is considered a major figure in the development of stable isotope analysis of fossils.

 Early life and education

 In 1970, Schoeninger received her B.A. degree in anthropology from the University of Florida, and her M.A. degree in anthropology from the University of Cincinnati in 1973.
 She then received her Ph.D. in anthropology from the University of Michigan in 1980.

 Contributions to anthropology

 Schoeninger is mainly interested in the changes that the human diet underwent through time and how diet has evolved in relation to other evolutionary changes.
 She researches this by looking at subsistence strategies and their anthropological connections.
 Schoeninger has published upwards of 60 research papers that investigate the isotopic ratios of various elements such as carbon, nitrogen, oxygen, and zinc in extinct primate dentition in order to reconstruct prehistoric human diet.
 Schoeninger has completed field research in North and Central America, Pakistan, India, Kenya, and Tanzania.